maxiboom1/Free-Messenger/README.md

 2. Server-side: REST API in Node.js using Express and Socket.io for message exchange/notifying.
 Should be built in TypeScript.
 3. Client-side: React.
 Should be built in TypeScript.

+## System design
+The system will include edge server and several microservices.
+It will have 2 or 3 databases.

 ## Project Details
 System Entities:
 1. Users: